ChunAllen/Hoppy-Doge/README.md

-# Doge Style
+# HoppyDoge
-(tempo app name)

-Doge Style is a voice controlled HTML5 browser game!
+HoppyDoge is a voice controlled HTML5 browser game!
 Such wow!
 Very much amaze.

 ## How it works